bruceon/jsworkers/README.md

 <script src='./jsworkers/lib/index.js'></script>
 ```
 ## Usage
-### Support all the features provided by [parallel.js](https://github.com/parallel-js/parallel.js)
+### Cover all the features provided by [parallel.js](https://github.com/parallel-js/parallel.js)
 ### Three types of parallel execution
 jsworkers supports process (node.js), worker thread (node.js) and web worker (browser).
 For node.js app, worker thread is preferable considering forking processes is expensive in terms of resources.
-When running on a node.js without worker-thread feature enabled (v10.x.x or before)，process will be selected as an alternative.
+When running on a node.js instance without worker-thread feature enabled (v10.x.x or before)，process will be selected as an alternative.
 In browser, web worker is the only choice for jsworkers.

 For the node.js environment that supports both (process & worker thread), you have the discretion to choose any of them by specifing the "options" parameter either for the Jsworkers constructor or for the steOptions method:

 Constructor way: